hoffmangroup/segway/doc/api.rst

 .. py:class:: InlineMXSection

-    A dictionary with an additional string method for writing the parameter file.
+    A type-enforced dictionary with an additional string method for writing to the parameter file.

+    .. py:attribute:: kind
+        :type: str or None
+        :value: None

+        A string denoting the type which can be values in this object.
+If not given, it is set by the first item.
+This should not be changed by user.

     .. py:attribute:: dpmf
         :type: InlineSection